Find your Dream Job

 Interviewing

-Just as the job searching should be done on your own time, ideally interviews should too.
-This is not always possible of course, so when you can’t schedule a phone or onsite interview outside of work hours, use your paid time off.
-Rather than invent any reasons, simply use your personal time.
-And be careful if you going to work on the same days as your interview that you don’t give yourself away by arriving dressed in a suit and tie that you never wear to work!
+Just as the job searching should be done on your own time, ideally, interviews should be too.
+This is not always possible, of course, so when you can’t schedule a phone or on-site interview outside of work hours, use your paid time off.
+Rather than inventing any reasons, simply use your personal time.
+And be careful if you’re going to work on the same days as your interview, that you don’t give yourself away by arriving dressed in a suit and tie that you never wear to work!

 Internet Job Hunting